Fact checkedFact Checked

 • Cannot obtain medical products online

 The patches offer a continuous supply of cannabinoids for 12-24 hours.
-Just place the patch over the skin and kick back and relax!
+Just place the patch over the skin kick back and relax!
 Or try Mary’s CBD oil-infused topicals!

 The patches are filled with sunflower lecithin and eucalyptus as synergistic oils.

-The medical line[3] of products from Mary’s Medicinals must be obtained from a licensed dispensary able to carry THC in levels > 0.3%.
+Mary’s Nutritionals offers a 10 mg. activated hemp extract patch, which can be purchased online.
+Mary’s elite transdermal patch has been discontinued.
+The medical line of products from Mary’s Medicinals must be obtained from a licensed dispensary able to carry THC in levels > 0.3%.
 Mary’s Medicinals offers a truly unique site experience in medical cannabis therapy.

-Uses of CBD patches
+Uses Of CBD patches

-Types of Patches
+Types Of Patches

 There are two types of patch designs, reservoir patches, and matrix patches.
 Both attach firmly to the skin.